-The Asian Precipitation - Highly-Resolved Observational Data Integration Towards Evaluation of Water Sources (APHRODITE; Yatagai et al., 2009, 2012) is a daily, gridded, gauge-based product available over monsoon Asia with resolution of 0.25°.
-It covers the period 1951-2007, and is one of best gauge products available over India in terms of continuity, gauge density, and longevity (Prakash et al., 2015).
-Unfortunately the gauge density reaches a minimum over India in our areas of interest due to the mountainous terrain, namely the Karakoram and Hindu-Kush regions.
-Still, in using gauge data, APHRODITE performs well when compared to satelliteonly and blended precipitation products (Guo et al., 2015).
+The Asian Precipitation-Highly Resolved Observational Data Integration Toward Evaluation of Water Sources (APHRODITE; Yatagai et al. 2009, 2012) is a daily, gridded, gauge-based product available over the monsoon-prone regions of Asia with resolution of 0.25°.
+It covers the period 1951-2007, and is one of best gauge products available over India in terms of continuity, gauge density, and longevity (Prakash et al. 2015).
+Unfortunately, the gauge density reaches a minimum over India in our areas of interest due to the mountainous terrain, namely the Karakoram and Hindu-Kush regions.
+Still, in using gauge data, APHRODITE performs well when compared to satellite-only and blended precipitation products (Guo et al. 2015).